Bryan Christy: Career

+Monsters of God (2026)

+In 2026, HBO Documentary Films released a 5-part documentary series "Monsters of God" inspired by Christy's 2008 nonfiction book "The Lizard King: The True Crimes and Passions of the World's Greatest Reptile Smugglers".
+The book's main characters appear as featured subjects in "Monsters of God", alongside Christy himself.

+"Monsters of God" had its world premiere at the 2026 South by Southwest Film & TV Festival on March 13, 2026, where it won the Audience Award in the TV Premiere section.

+Directed by Eric Goode and co-produced with A24, the HBO series premieres on August 6, 2026.

 Testimony before the United States House Committee on Foreign Affairs

 In 2017, Christy testified before the Committee on Foreign Affairs of the United States House of Representatives during a hearing on U.S. interests in Africa.
 He shared his knowledge and experience in the region with regards to illegal wildlife trade and connections to transnational organized crime and terrorism.
 National Geographic Society President and CEO Gary E. Knell was quoted saying, “Given his sterling credentials and valuable reporting on Africa, we are proud that Mr. Christy was given the opportunity to speak before the Foreign Affairs Committee.
 He represents the best of what National Geographic Society has to offer, and we are pleased that the Committee considered his testimony as part of a serious commitment to enhancing the relationship between the United States and Africa."